Archdiocese of Philadelphia: Sexual abuse scandals

 The Philadelphia abuses were substantially revealed through a grand jury investigation in 2005.
-Cardinal Justin Francis Rigali adopted the policy of laicizing those who were accused and confirmed by investigations.
+Cardinal Rigali adopted the policy of laicizing those who were accused and confirmed by investigations.
 A second grand jury in 2011 said that as many as 37 priests were credibly accused of sexual abuse or inappropriate behavior toward minors.
-In 2012, a guilty plea by priest Edward Avery and the related trial and conviction of Monsignor William Lynn and mistrial on charges against Rev. James J. Brennan followed from the grand jury's investigations.
-In 2013, Rev. Charles Engelhardt and teacher Bernard Shero were tried, convicted and sentenced to prison.
+In 2012, a guilty plea by priest Edward Avery and the related trial and conviction of William Lynn and mistrial on charges against James J. Brennan followed from the grand jury's investigations.
+In 2013, Charles Engelhardt and teacher Bernard Shero were tried, convicted and sentenced to prison.
 Lynn was the first official to be convicted in the United States of covering up abuses by other priests in his charge and other senior church officials have been extensively criticized for their management of the issue in the archdiocese.

-On March 12, 2020, a new trial date was official set for Lynn, who was released and ordered to be retried in 2016 after serving 33 months of his sentence, with jury selection to start March 16.
+On March 12, 2020, a new trial date was set for Lynn, who was released in 2016 and ordered to be retried after serving 33 months of his sentence.
+Jury selection was to start on March 16, 2020.
 However, the ongoing coronavirus pandemic forced Lynn's retrial to be delayed until January 2021.
 Following his release from prison in 2016, Lynn was ordered to remain on supervised parole until his retrial.
 In 2019, it was reported that the 2011 grand jury report also resulted in Lynn being suspended from ministry.
+IN 2023 he was sentenced to 37 months in prison.

 On May 5, 2020, Archdiocese of Philadelphia announced that it now expected to pay $126 million in reparations.
 The archdiocese also said its Independent Reconciliation and Reparations Program, which was established in 2018, has received a total of 615 claims, and had settled 208 of them for $43.8 million as of April 22, 2020.
 That averages out to about $211,000 per claim, which is in line with what other dioceses have been paying under similar programs.
-The same day, however, the total number of money which the Archdiocese of Philadelphia expects to pay in sex abuse settlements was soon revised to $130 million by Archbishop of Philadelphia Nelson J. Perez.
+The same day, however, the total amount of money which the Archdiocese of Philadelphia expected to pay in sex abuse settlements was revised to $130 million by Archbishop of Philadelphia Nelson J. Perez.
 On August 14, 2020, it was revealed that the Archdiocese of Philadelphia and its suffragan dioceses of Pittsburgh, Allentown and Scranton were enduring the bulk of 150 new lawsuits filed against all eight Pennsylvania Catholic dioceses.

 On December 3, 2020, William McCandless, a member of the Wilmington-based religious order Oblates de St. Francis De Sales who was formerly assigned to DeSales University in Lehigh County, was charged in Philadelphia for possession of child pornography.
-Grace Kelly, the late mother of Monaco's leader Prince Albert, was also a native of Philadelphia.
-Much of McCandless' child pornography was imported from overseas as well.
+Much of McCandless' child pornography was imported from overseas.
 McCandless has been ordered to remain under house arrest until the outcome of his trial.